 “Well, if you tell me what to do, all three of us can have the orgy.”

-“We consider that a three-way and we already do that.”
+“We consider that a three-way.
+We already do that.”

 “You’re having sex with someone else?” he started to tear up.